IU-PR/Capstone_project/content/docs/2025/edhub/week3.md

 We confirm that the code in the main branch:

-- Is in working condition.
+- Is in working condition;
 - Is runnable via `docker compose`.